ytechie/ytechie-blog/src/documents/2013/06/setting-up-a-dns-server-in-azure-iaasvms/index.html.md

 After you've created your Azure network (outside the scope of this post), you can feel free to divide your network into logical subnets.
 The DNS server will work fine across any subnets within your network.

-**Installing the DNS Server Role**
+###Installing the DNS Server Role

 Typically, a DNS server should be configured with a static IP address.
-In the case of Azure, the servers must use DHCP, but <u>the lease they receive lasts for the life of the machine, as long as you don't shut down the machine through the management console, which will deallocate the VM.</u> Shutting down the machine through Windows itself, however, will preserve the lease.
-Here you can see the difference between a VM shutdown through Windows, and one shutdown &amp; deallocated through the Azure management console:
+In the case of Azure, the servers must use DHCP, but **the lease they receive lasts for the life of the machine, as long as you don't shut down the machine through the management console, which will deallocate the VM.** Shutting down the machine through Windows itself, however, will preserve the lease.
+Here you can see the difference between a VM shutdown through Windows, and one shutdown & deallocated through the Azure management console:

 ![image](image.png "image")